 The Independent Sector also has strong regional players such as Drakes (South Australia and Queensland) and Harris Farm Markets (New South Wales and more recently Queensland).
 Other companies include Australian United Retailers Limited (AURL) which operates nationally through the FoodWorks brand, and Costco.
-The industry had also been gearing up for the entrance of German discounter, Kaufland, but having invested heavily in real estate, announced their surprise exit from the Australian market at the beginning of 2020.
+The industry had also been gearing up for the entrance of German discounter, Kaufland, but having invested heavily in real estate, announced their surprise exit from the Australian market in 2020.

-Department store David Jones is another player in the market with its premium foodhalls and standalone foodstores.
+Department store David Jones is another player in the market with its premium food-halls and standalone food stores.
 It has recently undergone a strategy review to streamline its food offering with the closure of some stores, revamping others and an increased focus on e-commerce.
-It has also partnered with petrol giant BP to open several high-end convenience stores with plans to launch more in the next year.

-Over the next five years, ALDI's revenue growth is anticipated to be more organic, rather than driven by expanding store numbers which it has previously done.
+Over the coming years, Aldi's revenue growth is anticipated to be more organic, rather than driven by expanding store numbers which it has previously done.
 The company is reaching relative saturation in key markets, including regions it has only recently entered such as Western Australia and South Australia.

-Over the past 5 years, the industry has also been affected by strong growth among food delivery service firms, such as UberEats and meal-kit delivery businesses, such as HelloFresh, Youfoodz and Marley Spoon, with their innovative technologies being a notable source of disruption.
-Food delivery services have boosted competition from food service firms, such as restaurants and fast-food enterprises.
+Over the past 5 years, the industry has also been affected by strong growth among food delivery service firms, such as UberEats and meal-kit delivery businesses,such as HelloFresh, Youfoodz and Marley Spoon, with their innovative technologies being a notable source of disruption.
+A number of online grocery delivery start-ups, like Milkrun, have also burst onto the scene in the wake of the COVID-19 pandemic boasting short delivery times for a reasonable price.
+Food delivery services have boosted competition from foodservice firms, such as restaurants and fast-food enterprises.

 In the last couple of years, price-based competition has eased as major players have moved their focus to profit growth.
-In 2021, it is expected to see less variable pricing and more consistent “value” offers as players shift to a stronger value proposition and convenience offer.
+In 2024, as in the previous couple of years, it is expected to see more less variable pricing and more consistent “value”offers as players shift to a stronger value proposition and convenience offer.
 The major players are also increasingly relying on loyalty programs and promotions rather than discounts.

-There has also been a shift in Private Label over recent years.
-Aldi has legitimised supermarket private label products and Australian shoppers have become more trusting of “no-name” brands and this sector is predicted to continue to grow significantly.
-Coles and Woolworths have expanded their private label offering and are projected to further expand ranges, up to 40% in some cases, with a strong focus on the prepared foods and meals categories.
-The rise of private-label products has allowed Australians to enjoy luxury products, such as gourmet foods and deli items, without paying significantly more.
+There has also been big a shift in Private Label over recent years.
+Aldi has legitimised supermarket private label products and Australian shoppers have become more trusting of “no-name”brands and this sector is predicted to continue to grow significantly.
+Coles and Woolworths have expanded their private label offering and are projected to further expand ranges, up to 40% in some cases, with a strong focus on the prepared foods and meals categories as well as alcohol.

 Metcash entered the online grocery sector in 2020 with the launch of IGA Shop Online.
 Although this was partially in response to the COVID-19 pandemic, the company is also attempting to leverage the continued rise of online grocery shopping.